 Magnesium is an important mineral involved in over 300 enzyme reactions in the body.
 It is important in carbohydrate metabolism and helps with maintaining a healthy mood.
 Magnesium helps to increase GABA and dopamine which may also reduce emotional eating.
 Magnesium is found in green leafy vegetables, dairy products, meat, seafood, bananas, apples and wholegrains.

-As you can see it may only take some dietary changes, adding supplements if needed, initiating some exercise, employing "mindfulness" for stress and you will Stop your cravings and benefit your overall health!
+As you can see it may only take some dietary changes, adding supplements if needed, initiating some exercise, employing "mindfulness" for stress and your health will benefit.

 Balch, J. & Balch, P. (2000).
 Prescription for Nutritional Healing (3rd ed.), Penguin Publishing, United States of America Bandara T, Uluwaduge, I, Jansz ER.